dslik/red-jellies/final-project/final-project-report.md

 ### Software Dependencies

+The software depends on the Raspberry Pi (Trading) Limited [Raspberry Pi Pico SDK](https://github.com/raspberrypi/pico-sdk).

+No other software libraries are used.

 # Design for Manufacturing

 ## Component Selection

+All components have been selected to ensure that they are in-stock and sufficient quantities can be secured to allow for a short-run manufacturing of at least one hundred units.

+The choice of the Raspberry Pi Pico was primarily based on component avaiability and that this microprocessor is sufficiently capable for the required firmware, while being very low power.

+The Flash Memory is larger than needed, but smaller capacities could not be secured due to component shortages.

+The super capacitor was chosen based on what components were on hand.

 ## Packaging

+The power storage baord is soldered directly to the super capacitor.
+The microprocessor board stacks on top of this board, with the power transfer board stacked on top.

+ALl of these components, once tested and programmed, are encased in a hard resin, which provides protection against the elements.
+The resin is transparent to permit optical signling, and is wrapped in a white sticker to reflect sunlight and contain instructions and branding.

 ## Assembly

+Each of the three boards are assembled and tested seperately.

+For prototype-level production, the boards are manually stenciled, with components being placed using a manual pick-and-place machine.

+When boards pass board-level tests, they are connected together, then the entire sensor is tested as an integrated unit.
+Upon a pass, the sensor is encapsulated in resin and package for shipment.

 ## Test

+The power transfer board is tested by using a charger and moving the board closer to the charger while checking for the expected voltage curves.

+The power board is tested by using a programmable power supply to simulate the charging subsystem, as the test infrastructure monitors the charging, super capacitor voltage and vcc microprocessor supply rails.
+A full charge and discharge cycle is simulated.

+The microprocessor board is tested by verifying connectivity to the microprocessor via the SWD port, programming the firmware into the flash memory, and simulating all three firmware code execution branches by varying the voltage sense inputs.

+TODO: If this were to be a real product, EMC and thermal chamber testing would be required.

 ## Firmware Update

+Firmware can be updated via the SWD port.
+This is primarily used during development and test, as once encapsulated in resin, these ports are no longer accessible.

+There are no provisions for field upgradabilty, as that would require an opening through the layer of enviromental protection provided by the resin.

 # Build Instructions